Wilson says Kelly lied, used 'racist term' during his emotional briefing

-The Florida lawmaker who criticized President Donald Trump's condolence call to a fallen soldier's wife hit back at John Kelly Friday, claiming that the White House chief of staff’s emotional comments a day earlier featured a “lie” and a “racist” insult directed at her.
+The Florida lawmaker who criticized President Donald Trump's condolence call to a fallen soldier's wife hit back at White House Chief of Staff John Kelly on Friday, claiming that his emotional comments a day earlier featured a “lie” and a “racist” insult directed at her.

-Wilson also accused Kelly of using a “racist term,” when he appeared to refer to her as an “empty barrel” during his remarks at a White House briefing Thursday.
+Wilson also took exception to Kelly appearing to refer to her as an empty barrel during his remarks at a White House briefing on Thursday.

 “That’s a racist term ― thinking about that, we looked it up in the dictionary because I had never heard of an empty barrel and I don’t like to be dragged into something like that,” Wilson said Friday.